bnhmn/docs/github/README.md

 [GitHub](https://github.com/) is a web-based service built on [Git](../git/) that allows software developers to collaborate on projects, providing a space to store code, track changes and manage versions.
 Beyond version control, GitHub includes features such as issue tracking and continuous integration and deployment.
-It's popular for hosting open-source projects, because it's **free** for non-commercial use and has a large community of developers contributing to shared projects.
+It's popular for hosting open-source projects, because it's **free for non-commercial use** and has a large community of developers contributing to open-source projects.

-## Resources
+## Guides

+* [automated-release](./automated-release/) - Automate the release process.
-* [code-owners](./code-owners/) - Set up a code owners file
+* [code-owners](./code-owners/) - Set up a code owners file.
-* [dependency-updates](./dependency-updates/) - Set up automatic dependency updates
+* [dependency-updates](./dependency-updates/) - Set up automatic dependency updates.
+* [git-blame-ignore](./git-blame-ignore/) - Ignore certain commits in the git blame view.
+* [monorepo-build](./monorepo-build/) - Manage and build multiple modules in a single GitHub repository.
+* [push-from-actions](./push-from-actions/) - Push code changes from GitHub Actions.
-* [release-notes-by-label](./release-notes-by-label/) - Categorize release notes by pull request label
+* [release-notes-by-label](./release-notes-by-label/) - Categorize release notes by pull request label.
+* [revert-squashed-commit](./revert-squashed-commit/) - Revert a commit that was squash merged.

 ## Migrate a Git Repository to GitHub